alexispurslane/gemini-ocr/README.md

 The code is originally based on the code [here](https://apidog.com/blog/gemini-2-0-flash-ocr/), but I've since made it far more performant (through asynchrony) and robust, as well as encapsulated it into a relatively self explanatory and easy to use CLI utility.

+## How it works

+This pipeline executes a multi stage document transformation.

+- The script converts each page of the input PDF into a separate JPG image at 150dpi, caching the results in an output folder.
+- It processes these images in batches, feeding them to Gemini 2.0 Flash Lite to perform OCR and extract the raw text content into an intermediate file.
+Each image is processed as a separate request to minimize hallucinations, but each request in a batch is processed simultaniously (asynchronously), while the batches themselves are processed sequentially, to both speed up the process but avoid spamming too many requests at once.
+- The raw text is then split into large, overlapping chunks.
+This ensures context is not lost at the boundaries during the next step.
+- Each chunk is passed to Gemini 2.0 Flash with a detailed harmonization prompt, which reflows paragraphs, standardizes markdown, and removes OCR artifacts.
+Again, these chunks are treated as separate asynchronous requests to minimize hallucinations and confusion, where these requests are grouped into sequentially processed batches.
+- The cleaned chunks are stitched together into the final output markdown file.
+- Finally, it runs a `wdiff` between the raw intermediate text and the final harmonized text.
+The diff report is fed to Gemini one last time to perform a QA analysis and generate a list of potential errors.

 ## Example

 - [before](https://egressac.wordpress.com/2014/10/01/postcapitalist-desire-37-pieces-of-flair-october-2014/)